MoscowJS/speaker/README.md

 ## Submission Process

-There are currently 2 ways to submit a talk:

-- [Official Site][site]
-- Email [team@moscowjs.ru][email]

-You'll receive an answer from organizers within a week after submission.
+Submit your proposal by email: [team@moscowjs.ru][email].
+We'll answer within a week after submission.

 ## Details about your Talk